Japanese cannibal who walked free dies age 73

 In 1981, Sagawa was studying in Paris when he invited Dutch student Renee Hartevelt to his home.

-He shot her in the neck, raped her, then consumed parts of her body over the course of three days.
+He shot her in the neck, raped her, and then consumed parts of her body over the course of several days.

-He then attempted to dispose of her remains in the Bois de Boulogne park, where he was arrested.
+Sagawa then attempted to dispose of her remains in the Bois de Boulogne park and was arrested several days later, confessing his crime to police.

-Psychiatric experts deemed Sagawa unfit to face trial, and he was initially held in a mental institution in France before being deported to Japan.
+But in 1983 he was deemed unfit for trial by French medical experts and was initially held in a psychiatric institution before being deported to Japan in 1984.

+Hartevelt’s family pledged at the time to push for Sagawa to be prosecuted in Japan so that “the murderer would never go free”.

-There, he was ruled sane by Japanese authorities, but as the charges against him in France had been dropped, he was allowed to walk free.
+But on his arrival, he was ruled sane by Japanese authorities, who decided Sagawa’s only problem was a “character anomaly” and that he did not require hospitalisation.

 Sagawa made no secret of his crime and capitalised on his notoriety, including with a novel-like memoir titled “In the Fog” in which he reminisced about the murder in vivid detail.